Fork Union Military Academy Review

 High school courses are offered with honors and AP alternatives in a number of areas.
 Advanced Placement is offered in Biology, Calculus, English, Psychology, U.S. Government, and U.S. History.
 In addition, courses with dual enrollment and college credit, including Calculus, Computer Science, English Composition, International Relations, Political Science, and Pre-Calculus/Trigonometry.
 Languages offered are Latin, German, and Spanish.
 Fine Arts includes opportunities for Band and Chorus.

-And English as a Second Language is available for international students, and there is a resource class for students with what the school calls “learning differences.”
+In addition, English as a Second Language is available for international students, and there is a resource class for students with what the school calls “learning differences.”
 Sports teams include basketball, cross country, football, indoor soccer, indoor track, rifle team, soccer, swimming and diving, track, and wrestling.

 Fork Union Military Academy ’s website claims that for the past five years more than 99 percent of graduates have been granted admission to the college or university they have chosen upon graduation.
 From FUMA.
 Graduates have attended institutions of higher education in Virginia, such as Virginia Tech and Virginia State University, academies such as the United States Naval Academy at Annapolis and the United States Military Academy at West Point, and other schools with military ties, such as Virginia Military Institute and The Citadel.
 Well-known graduates include football player Vinny Testaverde (Class of 1982) .